By Mason Egger

 Minecraft is a popular sandbox video game.
 Originally released in 2009, it allows players to build, explore, craft, and survive in a block 3D generated world.
-As of late 2019, it was the second best-selling video game of all time.
+As of early 2022, it was the best-selling video game of all time.
 In this tutorial, you will create your own Minecraft server so that you and your friends can play together.
 Specifically, you will install the necessary software packages to run Minecraft, configure the server to run, and then deploy the game.

 Alternately, you can explore DigitalOcean’s One-Click Minecraft: Java Edition Server as another installation path.

 This tutorial uses the Java version of Minecraft.
 If you purchased your version of Minecraft through the Microsoft App Store, you will be unable to connect to this server.
 Most versions of Minecraft purchased on gaming consoles such as the PlayStation 4, Xbox One, or Nintendo Switch are also the Microsoft version of Minecraft.
 These consoles are also unable to connect to the server built in this tutorial.
 You can obtain the Java version of Minecraft here.